 - Every bundle must contain a build.properties file, which lists all resources that should end up in the binary under

-- The manifest must not contain any “Require-Bundle” entries.
+- The manifest must not contain any “Require-Bundle” entries (except for test fragment bundles, see below).
 Instead, “Import-Package” must be used.

 - The manifest must not export any internal package.